-The New Zealand Space Agency engages with regulated parties through the licensing and permitting processes.
+The New Zealand Space Agency engages with a number of regulated parties throughout the licensing and permitting processes, and once licences and/or permits are granted.
 The regulated parties are:

-- applicants for payload permits.
-These applications come from various countries and domains, including commercial, educational, scientific, government and defence.
+- permitted payload operators from various countries and domains including commercial, educational, scientific, government and defence

 The main non-government stakeholders are: